tuskat/teddys-crew/src/games/cadre-de-guerre/cadre-de-guerre.md

 ## To do

+- make a custom cursor : https://www.cursor.cc/
-- click on character skill
+- click on character skill (interactive/block)
-- right click skill
+- right click skill (shoot toward target)

+- add particle on move, dash, hit and kill
+- add camera shake on kill

+## UI

+- add skill boxes.
+- add skill cooldown.
+- add combo.

 ### Room Manager

-The room manager will decide many things.
-As a random dungeon, it'd probably be much more interesting if not all of the rooms happen to be "Kill X".

-Room manager should be able to first :
-- have wave rules
-- be capable to switch layout on waves end
+- switch layout on waves end
 - contain some interesting stuff for the user (extra currency and life pickups (more tbd))

 Later room manager will be able to :